michalkmet/xp-find-the-divisors/NOTES.md

 - ✅ UAT5.2 - When user pass 41, it should return '41' is prime
 - ✅ UAT5.3 - When user pass 139, it should return '139' is prime
 - ✅ UAT3.1 - When user pass null, it should return an exception
-- ⚠ TODO UAT3.2 - When user pass 0, it should return an exception
+- ✅ UAT3.2 - When user pass 0, it should return an exception